Browse by Medical Category

 "MGH Radiology has a long tradition of educational excellence with a strong commitment to training the next generation of radiologists.
 Our faculty members work tirelessly to make the resident experience among the best in the world, and we take great pride in the individual accomplishments of our trainees.”James A. Brink, MDRadiologist-in-Chief

-The Massachusetts General Hospital Department of Radiology residency program currently has a total of 40 residents.
-Eleven appointments will be made for each July 1, renewable at yearly intervals for four years.
+The Massachusetts General Hospital Department of Radiology residency program currently has a total of 42 residents.
+Eight diagnostic radiology appointments will be made for each July 1, renewable at yearly intervals for four years.
 Appointments begin after the completion of at least one year of postgraduate training in a clinical internship.
 Training in all subspecialty areas and modalities of radiology is offered, including a comprehensive experience with interventional techniques.
-We are currently applying for accreditation for a combined Interventional Radiology/Diagnostic Radiology (IR/DR) residency program.
+We have received accreditation for the combined Interventional Radiology/Diagnostic Radiology (IR/DR) residency program and are accepting applications.